grammyjs/website/site/docs/hosting/deno-deploy.md

 });
 ```

-It's advisable to have webhook handler on some secret path rather that root.
-Here we use a bot token for that.
+We advise you to have your handler on some secret path rather than root.
+Here, we are using the bot token.

 ## Deploying